kl1nton/3_EMQ_Practice_Papers/3_EMQ_Practice_Paper.md

 For each of the following scenarios, choose the most likely anomaly from the list above.

 ### Q78
-Neonate girl, born at term, presents with uncovered intestine and an ovary protruding through the abdominal wall to the right of the umbilicus, through a defect of approximately 3 cm.
+Neonate girl, born at term, presents with uncovered *intestine and an ovary* protruding through the abdominal wall to the *right of the umbilicus*, through a defect of approximately 3 cm.
-#### Answer: C. Gastroschisis - ?
+#### Answer: C. Gastroschisis - TRUE
+- Intestine protruding to right of umbilicus points to *gastroschisis instead of exomphalos*
+	1. In exomphalos the intestine has a membranous covering
+	2. **NOTE** Ovaries are more commonly involved in gastroschisis

 ### Q79
-A term neonate boy, who has failed to pass meconium, has now developed bilious vomiting and abdominal distension.
-Per rectal examination reveals a mucus plug, removal of which temporarily relieves the symptoms, but they recur.
+A term neonate boy, who has *failed to pass meconium*, has now developed *bilious vomiting* and *abdominal distension*.
+Per rectal examination reveals a *mucus plug*, removal of which *temporarily relieves the symptoms*, but they recur.
-#### Answer: F. Meconium ileus - ?
+#### Answer: F. Meconium ileus - *FALSE* = D. Hirschsprung's disease
+- Failure to pass meconium + bilious vomiting + abdominal distension &rarr; meconium ileus or Hirschsprung's
+- Temporary relief of Sx by removal of mucus plug makes Dx of Hirschsprung's much more likely

 ### Q80
-A neonate girl presents with bilious vomiting and abdominal distension.
-She passed meconium, but has not opened her bowels since.
+A neonate girl presents with *bilious vomiting* and *abdominal distension*.
+She **passed meconium**, but has not opened her bowels since.
 An abdominal X-ray reveals distended bowel loops with fluid levels.
-#### Answer: D. Hirschsprung's disease - ?
+#### Answer: D. Hirschsprung's disease - *FALSE* = H. Small-bowel atresia
+- Baby has passed meconium = rules out meconium ileus and Hirschsprung's
+- X-ray finding of distended bowel points to *small-bowel atresia*
+	- As opposed to duodenal atresia

 ### Q81
-A neonate boy with trisomy 21 presents with bilious vomiting and abdominal distension on day 2.
-An abdominal X-ray reveals a double gas bubble.
+A neonate boy with *trisomy 21* presents with *bilious vomiting* and *abdominal distension* on day 2.
+An abdominal X-ray reveals a *double gas bubble*.
-#### Answer: A. Duodenal atresia - ?
+#### Answer: A. Duodenal atresia - TRUE
+- Double bubble sign on the abdominal X-ray is a feature of duodenal atresia
+	- there is a gastric bubble and a second duodenal bubble
+- **NOTE** Duodenal atresia is linked to Down syndrome

 ### Q82
-A 1-month-old baby boy presents with repeated projectile vomiting of unaltered feed approximately 10 minutes after feeding.
+A 1-month-old *baby boy* presents with repeated *projectile vomiting* of *unaltered feed* approximately 10 minutes *after feeding*.
-#### Answer: E. Hypertrophic pyloric stenosis - ?
+#### Answer: E. Hypertrophic pyloric stenosis - TRUE
+- Facts that point to pyloric stenosis, include
+	- Child was healthy for first month
+	- Developed projectile vomiting, and
+	- Feed is unaltered
+	- More common in males

 Q83-85: Theme: Treatment of Gallstones